SvenMichaelKlose/tunix/src/ultifs/README.md

 UltiFS ROM file system
 ======================

-This is a file system for the Flash ROM of the UltiMem expansion for the Commodore VIC-20.
+This is a Flash ROM file system for UltiMem expansion under consutruction.

-Start with full RAM enabled.
-UltiFS will occupy the IO area ranging from
-$9800 to $9fff and is available via device number 12.

-# File-system design
+# Architecture

 UltiFS holds a tree list of blocks, each block containing either a file or a directory.
 Both types have the same layout: a name and a pointer to the next